 FILTER

-The FILTER function allows you to extract specific data from a range based on given criteria, returning only the rows that meet the specified conditions.
-This function is handy when you need to filter out relevant information from a larger dataset without altering the original data.
+The FILTER function extracts data from a range based on given criteria, returning only rows that meet specified conditions.
+It helps filter relevant information from a larger dataset without altering the original data.

 Syntax 🔗